plforacle/mysql-enterprise-intro/setup-sakila/setup-sakila.md

     <copy>\q</copy>
     ```

-## Task 3: Create and test a MySQL JavaScript Stored Function
+## Task 3: Setup MySQL EE  for JavaScript Stored Function

 MySQL now supports writing stored functions and stored procedures using JavaScript.
 Please note that this functionality is only available in MySQL Enterprise Edition.
-Let's create a stored function with a complex business logic

-- The Business Rules

-Let’s assume we have a requirement to return a given number of seconds in a format that includes the number of hours, minutes, and seconds represented by this number.
-We also need to have two different formats.
-The first format is a short format that would return the data using the following format: hh:mm:ss.
-The second, long, format would return the data using h hours m minutes s seconds.
-Additional requirements for the long format include:

-If the number of hours, minutes, or seconds is 0, do not include it in the output.
-If the number of hours, minutes, or seconds is 1, use the singular version of the word; otherwise, use the plural.

-Creating a MySQL stored function to handle this would be possible, but it might be longer and more involved.
-Using Javascript is fairly straightforward.

 1. Setup  MLE Component when using JavaScript.
 As part of enabling Javascript SP: INSTALL COMPONENT 'file://component_mle';
 This  is a prerequisite step in the OS shell that runs before installing the MLE component.